 Eric Krenz is a data engineer on the Big Data Platform team at Target.
 As a student, he presented his research on the integration between OpenStack Swift and Hadoop at the Midwest Instructional Computing Symposium in 2015.

 Constantin is a top Hortonworks Community Connection contributor publishing multiple articles around stream analytics and geospatial.
-He is currently an active member of two SME groups at Hortonworks: Stream Analytics, Geospatial Analytics.

 Through his work at Hortonworks, leveraging his vast experience over the last two decades building large-scale data processing systems using a variety of database technologies, he works to build end-to-end solutions involving big data technologies.
 He holds a Ph.D. in numerical modeling and computer simulation in the field of petroleum engineering.
 He is also a certified data scientist, PMP and ScrumMaster.